 The exhibition was driven by the stories and reflections on military services, war and homecoming of Aboriginal service men and women and their families.
 Held at the Shoalhaven City Regional Art Gallery from 20 August 2014 to 11 October 2014, it shared memories and experiences, working to overcome the lack of knowledge and awareness of local Aboriginal people's military service, past and present.

-Shoalhaven City Council coordinated the IN MEMORY Exhibition in collaboration with Aboriginal service men and women and their family representatives, the Australian War Memorial, museums, historians and Nowra RSL Sub-Branch.
+Shoalhaven City Council coordinated the Aboriginal service men and women and their family representatives, the Australian War Memorial, museums, historians and Nowra RSL Sub-Branch.

 Walking on Country film